yejeelee/Music-Notation-System/README.md

 # Music-Notation-System

-In progress...

-Currently working on Music-Notation-System which is a Gesture based interface that can do pattern recognition and shape recognition.
+This is Music-Notation-System which is a Gesture based interface that can do pattern recognition and shape recognition.
 Users are allow to draw on pannel.

 In order to see current process, please download and run application!